Pros and cons of moving to Taipei

 + PRO: Outdoor sports

-Hiking (including trails that can be reached by public transport), biking, river tracing, camping, paragliding, surfing and other outdoor sports are extremely popular in Taiwan.
+Hiking, biking, river tracing, camping, paragliding, surfing and other outdoor sports are extremely popular in Taiwan.
 Taiwan has scenic natural geography with a varied coastline, a few beaches, towering mountains, paddy-covered plains, rivers and high waterfalls, gorges and cliffs, and plenty of opportunities to get out into nature.
-It’s far easier to get out of the city than in most major Western cities – buses may come infrequently outside the city but there is almost always a bus of some sort to the trailhead.
+It’s far easier to get out of the city than in most major Western cities.
 Northern Taipei has hills and mountains, and some hikes can be done within the city limits.

-It rains a lot in Taipei; from late November to early April one can expect very few sunny days.
-Autumn (mid-September to mid-November) is beautiful, often clear and sunny, punctuated by the occasional late-season typhoon.
-Winter is a never-ending procession of grey clouds that cover the sky.
-Spring is hot, steamy sun interspersed with frequent, sudden downpours and thunderstorms known as “plum rains”.
-Summer is steamy and hot with typhoons and thunderstorms on many afternoons – and then the cycle repeats.
-Many expats take vacations mid-winter just to escape the incessant grey.
+It rains a lot in Taipei.
+From late November to early April one can expect very few sunny days.
+Autumn (mid-September to mid-November) is beautiful, often clear and sunny and is punctuated by the occasional late-season typhoon.
+Winter is an almost constant procession of grey clouds that cover the sky.
+Spring is hot, humid and interspersed with frequent, sudden downpours and thunderstorms known as “plum rains”.
+Summer is also humid and hot with typhoons and thunderstorms on many afternoons – and then the cycle repeats.
+Many expats take vacations mid-winter just to escape the incessant grey weather.

 + PRO: Cafés and nightlife options abound

-Whatever expats like – quiet cafés with high-end libations, swanky see-and-be-seen lounges, neighbourhood bars, student dives, expat hangouts, pool halls or thumping nightclubs, Taipei has it all.
-It’s a little spread out, and even the liveliest nightlife streets don’t feel that lively outside of the bars themselves, but it’s all there.
+Whatever expats like – from quiet cafés, swanky see-and-be-seen lounges, neighbourhood bars, student dives, expat hangouts, pool halls or thumping nightclubs – Taipei has it all.
 There are also bistros, cafés and shopping streets.
-Taiwan is famous for its lively night markets, which stay open until about midnight, even on weekdays, and feature better shopping and eating – as well as crushing crowds – than one might find in the liveliest city centres elsewhere.
+Taiwan is famous for its lively night markets, which stay open until about midnight, even on weekdays, and feature better shopping and eating than one might find in the liveliest city centres elsewhere.

-+ PRO: Foreign food and English language books, among other amenities
++ PRO: Accessible foreign food and English language books

 One can generally find a variety of cuisine options in Taipei.
 Indian, Thai, Mainland Chinese, Vietnamese, Japanese, German and French food are also popular, and many American chain restaurants have established themselves in Taipei.

-There are three major bookstores offering English books, including travel guides, and a few used bookstores with fair selections.
+There are some large bookstores offering English books, including travel guides, and a few used bookstores with fair selections.

 + PRO: Lots of countryside to explore

-Just outside of Taipei, if heading south and east, is an impressive collection of mountains, with winding roads and breathtaking views.
+Just outside of Taipei, if heading south and east, is an impressive collection of mountains with winding roads and breathtaking views.
 Head straight south and one will hit the cultural heartland of Taiwan, with towns and cities like Sanxia, Daxi, Beipu, Sanyi, Lugang, Tainan, Meinong and Donggang preserving elements of traditional Taiwanese arts and lifestyle.
-Up north is the Yangmingshan National Park and the splendid northeast coast, and further east is Yilan, a popular vacation spot, and then Hualien with its cliffs and famous gorge, and then the gorgeous East Rift Valley.
-National parks dot Taiwan, as do farms and small towns (many of which are famous for one particular food or craft).
-There is plenty to do outside of Taipei.
+There are also many fantastic national parks which often display unique geographical features.
+As such, there much to do outside of Taipei.

-Although it’s noticeably less polluted than China (one can drink the water, but locals generally don’t) and far cleaner than it was even ten or 20 years ago, Taipei is not known for its crisp, clean air.
-There is smog, there is haze, and there are exhaust fumes.
-Occasionally the dust of a sandstorm or a gust of pollution from China blows down to Taiwan, and occasionally the smog is home-grown.
-It’s nothing like the industrial smokescape that many foreigners picture – on some days the sky is so clear that one can see the nearby mountain peaks or even clear out to Danshui on the coast.
-This extends to the rest of Taiwan, especially the heavily settled west coast – the east coast tends to be clearer, but also rainier.
+Although it’s noticeably less polluted than China and far cleaner than it was even ten or 20 years ago, Taipei is not known for its crisp, clean air.
+Occasionally the dust of a sandstorm or a gust of pollution from China blows down to Taiwan, and occasionally the smog comes from local industry.

 Education and schools in Taipei

 Students get an overwhelming amount of homework and learning tends to be “rote” rather than “critical-thinking” based.
-Many parents will say that these schools are fantastic – they help children learn more, review more and understand more, and help them score more highly on Taiwan’s important placement tests.
-However, most Westerners would feel that the amount of time Taiwanese students spend in class just to compete at the most basic level is too much.
-It is not unusual for students to come home at 9 or 10pm every weekday or attend weekend classes, and the learning is more of the same “rote memorisation”.
+Many parents will say that these local schools are fantastic – they help children learn more, review more and understand more, and help them score more highly on Taiwan’s important placement tests.
+However, most Westerners feel that the amount of time Taiwanese students spend in class just to compete at the most basic level is too much.

 Taiwan has a developed world school system which is competitive and holds students to high standards.
 The international schools are very good, although there aren’t many of them.
-There is a European school, an American school and a Japanese school, not to mention other private school options.
 These are generally excellent and provide a Western-style education in Taipei.

 Healthcare in Taipei

-Healthcare in Taiwan is excellent, free and accessible, and if working or studying here one is eligible for it.
+Public healthcare in Taiwan is excellent, heavily-subsidised and accessible, and if working or studying here one is eligible for it.

-Taiwan’s National Health Insurance doesn’t cover checkups but it does make treatment, medication, dental and vision care and hospitalisation affordable.
-If an expat passes the health check required to get a long-term visa in Taiwan and gets an Alien Resident Card, they will be covered.
+Taiwan’s National Health Insurance (NHI) doesn’t cover checkups but it does make treatment, medication, dental and vision care and hospitalisation affordable.
+If an expat passes the health check required to get a long-term visa in Taiwan and gets an Alien Resident Card, they will be covered by Taiwanese public healthcare.

 Often the most comfortable, easiest treatments are not covered (or not covered initially) because they improve quality of life but not survival rates.